5jt/dyalog-cookbook/manuscript/11_makeme.md

-♠{:: encoding="utf-8" /}
+{:: encoding="utf-8" /}

 # Make me

 It's time to take a closer look at the process of building the application workspace and exporting the EXE.
 In this chapter we'll

 * add the automated execution of test cases to the DYAPP.
-* create a "Make" utility that allows us to create everything thats needed for will finally be shipped to the customer.
+* create a "Make" utility that allows us to create everything thats needed for what will finally be shipped to the customer.

 At first glance you might think we can get away with splitting the DYAPP into two different versions, one for development and one for producing the final version of the EXE, but there will be tasks we cannot carry out with this approach.
 Examples are:

 * Currently we depend on whatever version of Dyalog is associated with DYAPPs.
-We need an explicit way to define that version, even if for the time being their is just one version installed on your machine.
+We need an explicit way to define that version, even if for the time being there is just one version installed on our machine.
 * We might want to convert any Markdown documents -- like README.MD -- into an HTML document.
-While the MD is for development, the HTML will become part of the final product.
+While the MD is the source, the HTML will become part of the final product.
 * We need to make sure that the help system -- which we will introduce soon -- is properly compiled and configured.
 * Soon we need an installer that produces an EXE we can send to the customer for installing the software.